CodingTomato/CodingTomato/README.md

 - 👋 Hi, I’m @CodingTomato
 - 👀 I’m interested in Web Technologies
 - 🌱 I’m currently learning Vue and Sockets
-- 📫 How to reach me ...
+- 📫 How to reach me via Email: me@codingtomato.de

 <!---
 CodingTomato/CodingTomato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.